nirvanasupermind/skink/README.md

 Skink's core is implemented in Node.js.
 The Skink evaluator executes a typed abstract syntax tree.

 # Usage
+You need to install Node.js to use the skink implementation.

-If you have Node installed, the skink package is available from the npm registry
+The skink package is available from the npm registry
 ```
 $ npm install skink
 ```